 Alexandra Cannady is a television production executive who has worked for Discovery, Disney, and Nickelodeon—leading special projects with NASA, ASPCA, Smithsonian Institution, Vice President Gore, and others.
 Originally from Long Island, she now lives with her husband and young son in the beautiful Annapolis area because of their genetic predisposition toward water, appreciation for its rich history and family atmosphere.
 For more than twenty years, Alexandra has volunteered with children’s organizations and is proudly a kid at heart herself.

-Ann Powell is a writer and an attorney who loves living on the shores of the Chesapeake Bay.
-Her favorite pastime is boating with her large family on their Sabre 42, First Light, and their various runabouts, kayaks, boards, and sailboats.
-A graduate of the University of Maryland School of Law, she counts among her hobbies photography, gardening, tennis, water skiing, travelling, painting, and reading with her book club.
-Ann serves as the current President of the Four Rivers Garden Club, a ninety-year Annapolis institution, and works with various other nonprofits.
-She and her husband belong to the Annapolis Yacht Club and the Sailing Club of the Chesapeake.
-A nearly-native Marylander, Ann has lived in the same home in Annapolis for more than three decades and also enjoys occasional weekends at the family getaway on Maryland’s Eastern Shore.
+Ann Powell loves living on the shores of the Chesapeake Bay and boating with her large family.
+A former attorney and graduate of the University of Maryland School of Law, she counts among her hobbies photography, gardening, tennis, water skiing, traveling, and reading with her book club.
+She and her husband belong to the Annapolis Yacht Club and the Sailing Club of the Chesapeake, and Ann is a past President of the Four Rivers Garden Club, a ninety-year Annapolis institution.
+A nearly-native Marylander, Ann has lived in the same home in Annapolis for more than three decades.
 She loves sharing with readers the details of life on and around the Chesapeake Bay.
-Contact Ann at firstname.lastname@example.org.
+Contact her at email@example.com.

 Donna L. Cole is the owner of Annapolis Creative, which provides social media content (photographic and editorial) and training.
 With over 20 years of experience as a freelance journalist/photojournalist in the greater DC, Baltimore, and Annapolis areas, she’s able to bring her clients professional, visual and editorial story-telling services.
 Donna can be heard on WNAV radio station, where she hosts the weekly 1430 Connection show, profiling the newsmakers of the area.
 Donna was the social media coordinator for the Ballet Theatre of Maryland from 2009 to 2015 and remains an advocate for the Annapolis arts community.
 During the spring and summer of 2014, Donna was the social media/media coordinator for SustainaFest and helped to generate global news coverage of their tiny house project.
 Donna has been an official photographer for the Annapolis Film Festival since its inception and the Annapolis Book Festival for several years.
 In her spare time, Donna enjoys wildlife photography.
 She’s also a veteran of the U.S. Navy.
 For more information, visit www.annapoliscreative.com.